egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Now that we have our keys, we can begin signing our host keys.

-We should start by signing the host key of the certificate authority itself.
-We can do this using the following syntax:
+Start by signing the host key of the certificate authority itself.
+Use the following syntax:

 <pre> ssh-keygen -s <span class=“highlight”>signing_key</span> -I <span class=“highlight”>key_identifier</span> -h -n <span class=“highlight”>host_name</span> -V +52w <span class=“highlight”>host_rsa_key</span> </pre>